Alternatives to Expedia Local Expert

 Niche OTAs focus on a specific kind of travel.
 The booking platform Health and Fitness Travel, for instance, offers wellness retreats and other health-oriented vacations around the world.
 Other niche sites zero in on a specific geographical area, like Tripshock, which offers excursions in and around the Gulf of Mexico and the Southeast.
 The benefit of listing in a smaller, more niched-down OTA is that there are fewer operators to compete with.
 Tour companies may also find it easier to reach the right customers on a niche OTA, which attracts a specific audience.

-Working with OTAs can help your tour or attraction business reach a global audience and collect positive reviews.
+Working with OTAs can help your tour or attraction business reach a global audience of potential customers.

-Whether you list your experiences with Expedia Local Expert or one of the alternative options in this post, it’s smart to have a strategy in place to also drive direct bookings.
+Whether you list your experiences with Expedia Local Expert or one of the alternative options in this post, it’s smart to have online booking software like Xola and find ways to drive more direct bookings.

 ·